 - LASER treatment

 - Back manipulation – Back treatment

 - Holistic medicine – Holistic veterinary medicine

 - Holistic therapy – Holistic treatment – Holistic care

 - Anthroposophical medicines – Anthroposophy

 - Natural medicine – Alternative medicine – complimentary medicine

 - Natural Feeding – Natural Diet

 These approaches represent a philosophy that is alternative to the current conventional norm but the use of alternative therapies does not do away with the need for a thorough examination and assessment.
 Nor does it preclude the use of modern diagnostic techniques where necessary.
-A holistic vet will take into account all these things, in addition to closely scrutinising lifestyle, diet, environment, riding, tack, shoeing, grazing, stabling, management etc., depending upon the species.
+A holistic vet will take into account all these things, in addition to closely scrutinizing lifestyle, diet, environment, riding, tack, shoeing, grazing, stabling, management etc., depending upon the species.

-N.B.: At the AVMC, we try not to be ‘bogged down’ by terminology or ideology.
+N.B.: At the AVMC, we try not to be ‘bogged down' by terminology or ideology.
 Much argument accompanies discussions on nomenclature.
 We do not mind whether we are called holistic, complimentary, alternative or natural.
 Likewise, it does not matter whether we are described as a holistic, natural, herbal, homeopathic, chiropractic, acupuncture or integrated veterinary practice.
-The medicine we practise is the best we can offer, providing sympathetic care for each patient and it matters not whether it is perceived as holistic medicine, alternative medicine, complimentary medicine, natural medicine, complimentary and alternative medicine (CAM – CAVM) or integrated medicine.
+The medicine we practice is the best we can offer, providing sympathetic care for each patient and it matters not whether it is perceived as holistic medicine, alternative medicine, complimentary medicine, natural medicine, complimentary and alternative medicine (CAM – CAVM) or integrated medicine.
 We offer traditional standards of professional care, in an integrated package.
-Although we specialise in alternative therapies, seeking alternatives to conventional drug therapy, we do not shun conventional therapy, per se, considering its worth in each case.
+Although we specialize in alternative therapies, seeking alternatives to conventional drug therapy, we do not shun conventional therapy, per se, considering its worth in each case.